Ticonius

-Ticonius, also spelled Tyconius or Tychonius (active 370–390 AD) was one of the most important theologians of 4th-century North African Latin Christianity.
+Ticonius, also spelled Tyconius or Tychonius (active 370–390 AD), was a major theologian of 4th-century North African Latin Christianity.
 He was a Donatist writer whose conception of the City of God influenced St. Augustine of Hippo (who wrote a book on the same topic).

 Life and doctrine

-He appears to have had some influence on Augustine of Hippo.
-He defended a milder form of Donatism than Parmenianus.
-He admitted a church outside his own sect and rejected the rebaptism of Catholics.
+Ticonius subscribed to a milder form of Donatism than Parmenianus, admitting a church outside his own sect and rejecting the rebaptism of Catholics.
 Parmenianus wrote a letter against him, quoted by Augustine.

-Otherwise almost all we know of him is contained in Gennadius:
+He also defended the Nicene doctrine of the homoousios, stating:

+The main source on Ticonius is Gennadius:

 This gives 379–423 AD as extreme dates of his life.

 Works

-Ticonius's best known work, was his commentary on the Revelation, which was interpreted, somewhat like Origen, almost entirely in a spiritual sense.
+Ticonius's best known work was his commentary on the Revelation, which, like Origen, he interpreted almost entirely in a spiritual sense.
 He asserted that the book depicts the spiritual controversy over the kingdom of God.
-This work is lost, but is quoted by Augustine, Primasius, Bede, and extensively in Beatus of Liébana's Commentary on the Apocalypse to be able to reconstruct its most essential parts.
+This work is lost, but some essential parts survive as quotes in Augustine, Primasius, Bede, and Beatus of Liébana's Commentary on the Apocalypse.

 To outline his general conceptions, he laid down his Seven Rules, quoted and explained by Augustine in De doctrina christiana.
 Augustine's authority gave them great importance for nearly a thousand years in the West.

-Doctrine

-Homoousios

-Tyconius defended the Nicene doctrine of the homoousios, by stating: